adalton/linux-programming-interface/README.md

-# linux-programming-interface
+# Linux Programming Interface
-Solutions to the Exercises in the Linux Programming Interface book.
+This repository contains my solutions to the Exercises in the the book _Linux Programming Interface_ by Michael Kerrisk.